 During a firmware download, the switch restarts and the browser temporarily loses connection with the switch.
 When the connection is restored, the version of the software running in the browser is different from the new software version that was installed and activated on the switch.
 You must close all of the Web Tools windows and log in again to avoid a firmware version mismatch.
-Note that for chassis-based switches, you might get popup messages that imply the loss of connection is temporary and will soon be resolved.
-You must still close all windows and re-log in.
+Note that for chassis-based switches, you might get pop-up messages that imply the loss of connection is temporary and will soon be resolved.
+You must still close all windows and log in again.